You are paying too much for your cloud servers2 September 2017 · Filed in Infrastructure Development

 In production, due to the transient nature of these on-demand servers, the deployment process can overlap and have two sets of the application servers, with the current blue live servers and the upgraded freshly deployed green servers.
 In this way, a blue-green deployment can run tests on the green servers to ensure everything is running as it should be via the monitoring scripts, and the service can be swapped over pointing live traffic and customers at the green servers when ready.
 This results in very little downtime, which can be seamless for a production service.

 I hope you found this useful.
 Let me know any queries and questions in the comments.Previous Post: What is devops?
-Next Post: Getting servers to build themselves in AWS Tags: automation · dev · devops · immutable · ops
+Next Post: What does immutable mean?
+Tags: automation · dev · devops · immutable · ops